isi-vista/adam/docs/using_adam_tutorials/adding_an_object.rst

 .. note::

    ADAM also supports lexicon entries for objects representing specific, named people or things.
-   For such objects we use the PROPER_NOUN tag and don't need to provide a plural:
+   For such objects we use the :code:`PROPER_NOUN` tag and don't need to provide a plural:

    .. code-block:: python